Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 ## Overview

 The Mobile app innovation hands-on lab is an exercise that will challenge you to implement an end-to-end scenario using a supplied sample that is based on Microsoft Azure and related services.
 The scenario will include implementing IoT Hub, App Center, Application Insights, Azure Functions, and Azure Cosmos DB.
-The hands-on lab can be implemented on your own, but it is highly recommended to pair up with other members at the workshop to model a real-world experience much closer and to allow each member to share their expertise for the overall solution.
+The hands-on lab can be implemented on your own, but it is highly recommended to pair up with other members at the workshop to more closely model a real-world experience and to allow each member to share their expertise for the overall solution.

 ## Solution architecture